Tuberculosis Control Program

 What is the difference between LTBI and TB disease?

-Latent TB Infection (LTBI) is when a person is infected with M. tuberculosis but does not have
+TB Infection (TBI) is when a person is infected with M. tuberculosis but does not have

 TB disease.
-Persons with LTBI are at risk for developing TB disease but do not have symptoms and cannot spread tuberculosis to others.
+Persons with TBI are at risk for developing TB disease but do not have symptoms and cannot spread tuberculosis to others.

 TB Disease is when a person has a large number of M. Tuberculosis bacteria in his or her body.
 Once a person progresses to TB disease they can spread tuberculosis to others and will begin experiencing symptoms.